Coba: Economy

 In the past, the people of Coba had traded extensively with other Mayan communities, particularly the ones further south along the Caribbean coast in what is now Belize and Honduras.
 It utilized the ports of Xcaret, Xel-Há, Tankah, Muyil, and Tulum as well as the many sacbeob that sprout from this cultural center.
 Typical items of trade of the Maya of this area were: salt, fish, squash, yams, corn, honey, beans, turkey, vegetables, chocolate drinks and raw materials such as limestone, marble, and jade.
 There was specialization in different areas on the site which were because of who was living and working where and what their trade was.
 Almost all of the commerce was controlled by wealthy merchants.
-These merchants used cacao beans for currency, and the beans had a fixed market price.
+These merchants used cacao beans for currency.
 Today's economy is based on the rising popularity of tourism to the archaeological site.

 Tourism

 The archaeological site of Coba received 702,749 visitors in 2017.
 One of Coba's main attractions is the Ancient Pyramid which, unlike Chichen Itza's Kukulkan Pyramid, was still open for the public to climb its 130 steps up to the top of the site (prior to being closed due to the COVID-19 pandemic).

 There are also three hotels, one campsite and seven restaurants scattered throughout the site and there is a small pueblo near the ruins, with some restaurants and small shops selling local crafts.

-Outlined are the important artifacts and structures that can be viewed and experienced within the ruins of Coba:
+The following are the important artifacts and structures that can be viewed and experienced within the ruins of Coba: